8 Patek Philippe Watches That Should Be On Your Radar In 2023

 When it comes to luxury watches, Patek Philippe is one of the most renowned names in the horology world.
-This Swiss brand is known for its luxurious add-ons, contemporary designs and high-quality timepieces that cater to everyone’s aesthetic.
+After all, the Swiss brand is known for its luxurious add-ons, contemporary designs and high-quality timepieces that cater to everyone’s aesthetic.

 View this post on Instagram

-Founded in 1839, the Swiss brand is widely regarded as being one of the most prestigious watch labels in the world.
-Their timepieces are known for their high-quality craftsmanship, exquisite design and complicated movements.
-Over the years, they have produced a wide range of watches, including sports watches as well as timepieces with functions like perpetual calendars, minute repeaters and tourbillons.
+Founded in 1839, over the years, the Swiss brand has produced a wide range of watches, including sports watches as well as timepieces with functions like perpetual calendars, minute repeaters and tourbillons.

 At Watches and Wonders 2023, Patek Philippe too unveiled new statement pieces featuring innovative technology.
-From the Grandmaster Chime, Minute Time Repeater and Annual Calendars, to various versions of the Calatrava models, the luxurious brand showcased some of the best timepieces from their 2023 collection.
+From exciting additions to the Grand Complications collection to new Calatrava models, the luxurious brand showcased some of the best timepieces from its 2023 collection.

 Watches and Wonders 2023: Patek Philippe introduces new watch models